 why the Art Nouveau made such an impact on glassmaking.

-style already in the eighties of the 19th century.
-Several years later, the same
+this new style already in the eighties of the 19th century.
+Several years later,

-tendencies asserted themselves in the work of one of the most significant
+the same tendencies asserted themselves in the work of one of the most

-personalities of Art Nouveau glassmaking, L.C.
-Tiffany, living and working in
+significant personalities of Art Nouveau glassmaking, L.C.
+Tiffany, living and

-USA.
-They were both using metallic luster, iridescent elements, hot-shaped
+working in USA.
+They were both using metallic luster, iridescent elements,

-decors from wound and combed fibers.
-This style was typical for the later Art-Nouveau
+hot-shaped decors from wound and combed fibers.
+This style was typical for the

-Exhibition in Paris in 1900, where the number of prize winners also included
+Universal Exhibition in Paris in 1900, where the number of prize winners also

-glassworks J. Loetz from Klášterký Mlýn, owned by Knight Max von Spaun.
-The
+included glassworks J. Loetz from Klášterký Mlýn, owned by Knight Max von

-new style was enthusiastically acclaimed, and many artists and producers started
+Spaun.
+The new style was enthusiastically acclaimed, and many artists and

-to imitate it.
-The production of Art-Nouveau glass required good technical
+producers started to imitate it.
+The production of Art-Nouveau glass required

-equipment and skilled glass masters.
-Bohemian glassworks were well prepared and
+good technical equipment and skilled glass masters.
+Bohemian glassworks were

-the Bohemian Art-Nouveau glass soon ranked among the best in the world.
+well prepared and the Bohemian Art-Nouveau glass soon ranked among the best in

 The glassworks J. Loetz in Klášterecký Mlýn, owned by King Max von

-occupied the leading position.
-The success of this glassworks was not incidental.
+Spaun, occupied the leading position.
+The success of this glassworks was not

 iridized glass, for which they were awarded numerous prizes (at the exhibition